CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 6. [ ] Add a temp icon untill fetch is finised.
 7. [x] Add switch for: show all, show only failed, show only successful in history table.
 8. [x] Add switch in history for show sepolia, mainnet or both.
-9. [ ] Rerender the table after switch chain was inited.
+9. [ ] Rerender the historty table after switch chain was inited.
-0. [ ] Remove icons from failed deployments in history table.
+0. [ ] Remove icons and CA &TxH text, from failed deployments in history table(copy and explorer links).
-1. [ ] Add Deployment ID column.
+1. [ ] Add Deployment ID column and in localStorage.
+2. [ ] Change history table's direction.

 ### Wallet Integration
 1. [ ] Disable button when sending transaction.
 (DeployContractInnerUI.jsx)